Shopify/shopify-api-js/docs/usage/rest.md

 This will automatically load all REST resources onto `shopify.rest`, as per the example above.
 From this point, you can start using the resources to interact with the API.

-**Note**: we provide auto-generated resources for all **_stable_** API versions, so your app must include the appropriate set, matching your `apiVersion` configuration.
-The library will throw an Error if the versions mismatch.

 [Back to guide index](../../README.md#features)